MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-overview.md

 ### How data is migrated

 Data is migrated table by table, and success and failures are tracked for each table.
 If a table fails to migrate, the error will be captured, and the migration moves on to the next table until completed.
-Tables will fail to migrate if they can't be found, or if the schema doesn't match between the cloud and the on-premises tables.
+Tables fail to migrate if they can't be found, or if the schema doesn't match between the cloud and the on-premises tables.

 Typically, you first run the migration on as a test on a sandbox environment.
 Then, when you're ready to go live, you run the migration on the production environment.
 The data migration time can vary depending on factors such as the amount of data to migrate, your SQL Server configuration, and your connection speeds.